 Mental health is one of the most important topics to discuss when it comes to coping with stress.
 Too often, people don’t know what to do when they experience mental health issues, and they end up bottling them up or suffering in silence.
 Here are some tips on how to cope with mental health problems:

 • Talk about it.
 The first step is to talk about your feelings with someone you trust.
-This could be a family member, friend, therapist, or any other support system that you may have.
+This could be a family member, friend, or partner that you may have.
 It can be really helpful to share your thoughts and feelings with someone who will understand them.

 • Stay positive.
 It’s easy to get caught up in negative thoughts when you’re dealing with mental health issues.
 But remember that there is always hope and a light at the end of the tunnel.
 Keep your head high and stay positive even when things seem tough.